-The first thing to know about NJM: It has eligibility restrictions and is membership-only.
-However, NJM casts a wide net — generally it’s available to public and government employees and their spouses, and to anyone working for a company in the New Jersey Business and Industry Association.
+The first thing to know about New Jersey Manufacturers (NJM) is that it sells insurance on a membership-only basis.
+However, it casts a wide net; coverage is available to public and government employees plus spouses, and to anyone working for a company in the New Jersey Business and Industry Association.
 Check out the full list of eligibility requirements to see if you qualify.

 In addition, NJM is one of a handful of private companies offering flood insurance.
-Most flood policies can only be purchased as a separate plan through FEMA.
-With NJM, they must still be purchased through a subsidiary company, New Jersey Re-Insurance, but we liked the convenience of using one website to manage both policies rather than jumping over to FEMA.
+Most flood policies must be purchased as a separate plan through FEMA.
+NJM still sells them through a subsidiary company — New Jersey Re-Insurance — but we liked the convenience of using one website to manage both policies rather than jumping over to FEMA.

-Hurricane Sandy exposed a common misconception of homeowners insurance plans: flood insurance is not included in most policies.
+Hurricane Sandy exposed a common misconception about homeowners insurance: Most policies don’t include flood coverage.
 You must buy it separately from the Federal Emergency Management Agency (FEMA), or from a handful of private insurers.
-“A large number of homeowners in the affected areas did not carry flood insurance,” says Brady Mason, a content manager for Safeco and consultant tracking trends in the insurance industry.
+Chubb and NJM are the only providers on this list that sell flood insurance directly.